stujb/openshift-kvm/README.md

 # openshift-kvm
 How to build an openshift origin cluster on Ubuntu using kvm

-- Verify that hardware virtualization is enabled (needs to return greater that 0):
+- Verify that hardware virtualization is enabled (needs to return greater than 0):

 ```egrep -c '(svm|vmx)' /proc/cpuinfo```